“Our backlog is the pit of death; where top-level insights with ZERO empirical evidence rots, and the entire scrum team gives 0 f*cks”

 With the help of OKR planning, the team broke down the “what” into “hows” that are relatable and traceable.
-After some competitor research and revisiting all the user interviews that were sitting in the team’s Google drive, these suggestions make the most sense.
+After some competitor research and revisiting all the user interviews that were sitting in the team’s Google Drive, these suggestions make the most sense.

 Step 3.
 Sprint grooming / Release planning

 Epics act like tasks during OKR planning: being the pillars that determine the success or failure of the corresponding objective.
 Then the work should be broken down to contextually reasonable tasks for the team to execute.
-The less ambiguous it is, the more focus the team will be.
+The less ambiguous it is, the more focused the team will be.

-Once the epic (key tasks) and stories (check off list) prepared in the product backlog, we are ready to plan for our releases.
+Once the epic (key tasks) and stories (check off list) are prepared in the product backlog, we are ready to plan for our releases.

 Step 4.
 Sprint planning

 At sprint planning, the progress of the suicide squad is closely monitored and prioritized.
 The objective of sprint planning is to keep the development velocity constant and enable the team to focus on deep work.